 - Sliced Tomatoes

 • In a warm pan, warm the olive oil and add the sliced tomatoes.
-Reduce heat to low and leave to simmer for 1 hour until jammy and liquids have evaporated.
+Reduce heat to low and leave to simmer for 1 hour until jammy and all liquids have evaporated.
 Stir occasionally.
 Enjoy warm or cold as a side or a spread.